How is car insurance calculated?

-Location is important in car insurance and it can say a lot about how likely you are to claim during the term of your policy.
-Again, there are a range of location-based factors that insurers consider, but two of the main ones are the rate of road incidents and car theft where you live.
+Location is important when working out how to calculate car insurance and it can say a lot about how likely you are to claim during the term of your policy.
+Again, there is a range of location-based factors that insurers consider, but two of the main ones are the rate of road incidents and car theft where you live.

 If you live in a built-up area where there are more bumps and scrapes, for example, an insurer might consider you a higher risk than someone who lives in a secluded spot.
 Similarly, if your area is notorious for car theft, you can expect that your car insurance price will be higher than otherwise.